Canada Study Visa for Diploma: Requirements, Eligibility, Process & Documents for Indians

 Shortlist PGWP-Eligible Public Colleges

 Identify target colleges such as Seneca, Humber, Centennial, George Brown, Conestoga, Sheridan, BCIT, Algonquin, Fanshawe, or Douglas.
-Confirm each program is at a public DLI and aligns with PGWP field-of-study rules — avoid Public-Private Partnership (PPP) programs, which no longer qualify for a PGWP.
+Confirm each program is at a public DLI and aligns with PGWP field-of-study rules — avoid Public-Private Partnership (PPP) curriculum licensing programs excluded from PGWP eligibility.

 Take IELTS, TOEFL, or PTE